-Located on a three-acre parcel of land behind the Midtown Square at Coolidge Highway and Maple Road in Troy, the Troy Transit Center is designed to offer users a central hub for train, taxi, rental car, or bus service.
-The project replaces the train station in Birmingham with the new facility, located in the City of Troy.
+Located on a three-acre parcel of land behind the Midtown Square at Coolidge Highway and Maple Road in Troy, the Troy Transit Center serves as a central hub for train, taxi, rental car, or bus service.
+Opened in 2014, the project replaced the train in Birmingham with the new facility, located in the City of Troy.